 Mouths plagued with periodontal disease are often unsightly.
 Brown gums, rotting teeth, and ridge indentations can leave a person feeling depressed and too self-conscious to smile.
 Fortunately, osseous surgery can help reduce bacteria and disease and thereby restore your mouth to its former radiance, while restoring confidence at the same time.

 As the gum pocket deepens, it can become nearly impossible to brush and floss adequately.
 Osseous surgery reduces pocket size, making it easier to brush and floss, and thereby prevent further periodontal disease.

 What does the procedure entail?

 A local anesthetic will be used to numb the area prior to surgery.
-First, Dr. Uemura or Dr. Vassilopoulos will cut around each tooth of the affected area to release the gum tissue from the bone.
+First, Dr. Uemura, Dr. Vassilopoulos or Dr. Shah will cut around each tooth of the affected area to release the gum tissue from the bone.
 This allows access to the bone and roots of the teeth.
 After the roots have been thoroughly cleaned through scaling, a drill and hand tools will be used to reshape the bone around the teeth.
 Bone is removed in some areas to restore the normal rise and fall of the bone, but at a lower level.
 Bone grafting may also be necessary to fill in large defects.

 Next, the gums will be placed back over the remaining bone and suture them in place.
 The site will also be covered with a bandage (periodontal pack) or dressing.
 Pain medicine and mouth rinses containing chlorhexidine are generally prescribed following the surgery.